Cuban ivory-billed woodpecker

-There have been no confirmed sightings of the bird since 1987; it is generally believed to be extinct, although the survival of some individuals is considered a remote possibility.
+There have been no confirmed sightings of the Cuban ivory-billed woodpecker since 1987.
+It is believed to have gone extinct around 1990, but it is currently evaluated by the IUCN as critically endangered, as the survival of small populations is considered a remote possibility due to unconfirmed reports.
+However, much like its mainland counterpart, these sightings and reports are widely disputed and polemic.

 Taxonomy and appearance

 C. p. bairdii was originally designated as a separate species (C. bairdii) by John Cassin, based on suggestions by Spencer Fullerton Baird.
 Cassin described it as:

 Much resembling C. principalis, but smaller and with the black anterior feathers of the crest longer than those succeeding, which are scarlet.
 White longitudinal line on the neck reaching quite to the base of the bill. ...
 It appears to be one of the singular insular species which have become well known to naturalists.

 The Cuban form was later redesignated as a subspecies of the American ivory-billed woodpecker, C. principalis.
-A more recent study by Fleischer, Kirchman et al. has, however, suggested that the Cuban and American forms are sufficiently genetically distinct to be regarded as separate species, which along with the imperial woodpecker form a distinct North American clade within Campephilus that appeared in the Mid-Pleistocene.
+A more recent study by Fleischer, Kirchman et al. has, however, suggested that the Cuban and American forms are sufficiently genetically distinct to be regarded as separate species, which along with the imperial woodpecker (C. imperialis) form a distinct North American clade within Campephilus that appeared in the mid-Pleistocene.
 The methods adopted by the study suggest that the split between C. principalis and the lineage represented by C. p. bairdii and C. imperialis occurred first.
 The American Ornithologists' Union Committee on Classification and Nomenclature, while describing the data as "intriguing", has indicated that it is not yet ready to list the American and Cuban forms as two separate species.

 The first detailed description of the Cuban form's behavior and habitat was not published until 1893, when Juan Gundlach included it in Volume 1 of his Ornitología Cubana.
-In Cuba it was usually known by the name of carpintero real ("royal woodpecker"), although this name was also used for other birds.
+In Cuba it is usually known by the name of carpintero real ("royal woodpecker"), although this name is also used for other birds.

 Habitat

-As with C. p. principalis, C. p. bairdii was thought to inhabit old-growth forests with a plentiful supply of dead or dying trees; these were a source of the cerambycid and other beetle larvae that formed the bulk of its diet.
-Most of Cuba's lowland deciduous forests had been cleared by the early 20th century, and the species became restricted to the montane pine forests in the northeastern part of the island.
+As with C. p. principalis, C. p. bairdii is thought to inhabit old-growth forests with a plentiful supply of dead or dying trees; these are a source of the cerambycid and other beetle larvae that formed the bulk of its diet.
+Most of Cuba's lowland deciduous forests had been cleared by the early 20th century, and the species became restricted to the montane pine forests dominated by Pinus cubensis and Pinus tropicalis in the northeastern part of the island.
 Its original range was given as through the Organ Mountains, in the lowland forests of the Ensenada de Cochinos and along the Hanabana River.